risgk/digital-synth-pra32-u2/PRA32-U2-Change-History.md

 ## Digital Synth PRA32-U2 Change History

 - v2.3.0 (2026-??-??):
+    - PRA32-U2/P: Change the execution method for various operations
+        - Old: Change the value from 0-63 [Rdy] to 64-127 [Exe]
+        - New: Change the value from 0-32 [Rdy] to 96-127 [Exe]
     - PRA32-U2/P: Change the Prog -/+ Keys to function with long-pressing (or Shift + pushing) instead of pushing
     - MIDI Implementation Chart: Fix the default Program number from 8 to 0
     - Tested with Arduino-Pico version 5.5.0